 During one of your first sessions with your custom tailor you will begin the process of making the decisions that will ultimately result in a fabulous custom made suit – one that looks good and feels good!

 The decisions will include cut, fit, fabric, and color.
-During the process you will be asked to introspect on your own personal style preferences, your body type and the dress code of the place you will be wearing your suit.
-Designing a suit takes all of those factors into account and results in the most ideal ensemble that suits your personal taste and sense of style!
+During the process you will be asked to introspect on your own personal style preferences, your body type and the dress code of the place you will be wearing your custom made suit.
+Designing a suit takes all of those factors into account and results in the most ideal ensemble that suits your personal style and taste!

-During your session with your tailor, you will likely spend a portion of your time talking about the button count that you will want for your custom suit for example, or what style is right for your body type or what color is ideal for the place you intend to use the suit at.
-You will be discussing the number of pleats in your pants, how many back pockets you like or use and a myriad of other ‘concerns’ that the tailor will have when he designs and patterns your suit.
-You will be asked whether you want a Single Breasted Suit made or a Double Breasted Suit made or whether you wish to order that suave mark of the dashing gentlemen, a Three Piece Suit!
+During your session with your custom tailor, you will likely spend a portion of your time talking about the button count that you will want for your custom made suit for example, or what personal style is right for your body type or what color is ideal for the place you intend to use the suit at.
+You will be discussing the number of pleats in your pants, how many back pockets you like or use and a myriad of other ‘concerns’ that the tailor will have when he designs and patterns your custom made suit.
+You will be asked whether you want a single breasted suit made or a double breasted suit made or whether you wish to order that suave mark of the dashing gentlemen, a three piece suit!

-How To Choose between a Single Breasted or a Double Breasted suit?
+How to choose between a Single Breasted and a Double Breasted suit?

 The choice really depends on several factors such as fashion, function and your body type.

-Taller men can opt for two or three buttons to close on a two, four or six button double breasted.
+Taller men can opt for two or three buttons to close on a two, four or six button double breasted jacket.
 Shorter wearers should opt for one button to close.
 A one button to close shows more shirt and so is more elongating in appearance.

-In the same vein, taller wearers can choose three or four button single breasted jackets while the ‘not so tall’ should choose a one or two button single breasted.
+In the same vein, taller wearers can choose three or four button single breasted jackets while the ‘not so tall’ should choose a one or two button single breasted jacket.

 The next element to consider is your own comfort level.
 Try both styles on and then work with your custom tailor in order to access the pros and cons of each style before you make a determination with regards to which style that you choose.